We often get asked by readers what online courses are available for learning UX Design, so we decided to compile a list of online UX training courses.

 - Hack Design, an email course curated by various authors

 - User Experience for the Web on Open2Study by Open Universities

 - Design Training for Android Developers by the Android team

 Many conference organisers are very organised about publishing slides, audio and video from their UX conferences online.
 Some of this content is free, but some is not.
 The “online conference” is also a concept that is gaining popularity.

 While none of these presentations follow any kind of overall structure, many of the presenters are seasoned public speakers, oozing with charisma and passion.
 You’re bound to learn something and get inspired by watching these videos, which cover everything from UX research to wireframing to service design and more.
 Make yourself a big tub of popcorn and get comfy!

 The UX Australia team have been running an annual conference on all things UX for the past few years.
-Videos of most sessions, along with slides, are made available for free.
-How great is that?
+Here’s a video of the UX Mastery team’s own session at UX Australia 2013:

 The Adaptive Path guys have made the videos of all presentations delivered at UX Week available for free.
 Hours of fun and learning!